CREATE SUCCESS by

 Thanks to Tutorialspoint, here is a chart for you to use in making sure you complete all the steps and then evaluate your decisions after they have been implemented.
 You might want to go to their website to take advantage of their tools for decision-making.

-I now have to put this into practice to see how best to expend my energies and time in 2018.
+I now have to put all of this into practice to see how best to expend my energies and time in 2019.
 I would love to hear from you about the kinds of decisions you must make and how any of these tools may help you.
 Also, let me know if you are interested in some of my basic business and writing training classes.
 Happy New Year!

 Do It The Write Way!
 Let My Fingers Do Your Talking!